planetscale/ICP4D/README.md

-# ICP4D: PlanetScale Operator for Vitess
+# IBM Cloud Pak for Data: PlanetScale Operator for Vitess

 ### Prerequisites